Amalgamation - A Growing Trend

-The rapid expansion of our cities has amplifed the need for more dwellings and led to the densifcation of suburbs around Australia.
+The rapid expansion of our cities has amplified the need for more dwellings and led to the densification of suburbs around Australia.

 Super lots delivering super returns